wp-plugins/roost-for-bloggers/readme.txt

 == Upgrade Notice ==

+= 2.0.2 =
+* Corrected Total Time On Site calculation
+* Fixed additional bug with character encoding
+* Adjusted styling on admin pages

 = 2.0.1 =
 * Fixed bug that prevented notifications from sending

 = 2.0 =
-Bug fixes and analytics.
+* Bug fixes and analytics.
 Simplified interface and design update to match Wordpress 3.8 design.